 Wood warping is deformity in wood occurring when the moisture content of different parts of a piece of wood changes unevenly.
 When one part of a wooden board dries faster than another, for example, the drier part shrinks faster and causes stress that changes the shape of the wood.
 So a board that was meant to lie flat now has a bend in it somewhere.

-Warping is a product defect that can affect importers of a wide variety of products, from furnishings like furniture and wood molding to musical instruments like guitars.
+Warping is a product defect that can affect retailers of a wide variety of products, from wooden furniture and wood molding to musical instruments like guitars.

 Understanding equilibrium moisture content